I’ve often heard people talk about the pros and cons of doing cardio after leg day, but those conversations rarely look at facts or studies.

 That way, you can assess how the muscles in your legs react to the exercise before you start speeding up.

-Don’t get carried away, though; this should still be light cardio that doesn’t make your muscles burn like on leg day.
+Don’t get carried away.
+Although ellipticals burn belly fat, this should still be light cardio that doesn’t make your muscles burn like on leg day.

 Related: 10 Best Budget Elliptical Machines

 If you don’t want to go to the gym after a tough leg day, and if you’ve only got low to moderate pain from the leg workout, then going for a 30-minute run is a good option.

 Just plan your route carefully as you want to avoid lots of uphill sections where the intensity levels would increase too much